codeforeauclaire/vms/README.md

 ## TODO

 1. Cleanup code
+1. Seperate out into multiple pages (flowrouter?)
+ 1. Move some of the About and maybe Other resources to other page(s)?
+ 1. Move Authentication to another page?
 1. Give a retry button when stuck in an error'd state
 1. Add description to UI somewhere that 1gb machines last 1/2 the length as 512mb machines
  1. And to be curtious and only use 1gb machines when needed.
 Suggest use swap space in your quickvms scripts like in this one's?